darylcbrooks/project-1/README.md

 ### Conclusion

 …And that brings me to the end of Project 4.
 The purpose of this project was to provide a clear example of why it's best practice to not only avoid using cleartext protocols but to disable them by default to harden a system's attack surface and also to display the advantage of using encrypted protocols as a secure alternative.
-You can watch the video walkthrough of this same project by clicking the link below.
+You can watch the video walkthrough of this same project at the top of page.
 Until next time, take care of yourself and…SHOW YOUR WORK!!! 😉